11 min read

 )

-The live() method (v4) replaces reactive() for better performance.
-The visible() closure gets form state and returns whether to show the field.
+The live() method triggers a server update when the field changes.
+The visible() closure checks form state and returns whether to show the field.
+For truly instant show/hide without hitting the server, use visibleJs() instead.

 Dependent Selects